vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-labs-engineer-faq/index.md

 That's why engineers have to keep a very close watch on volatility on their team; when they're experiencing high degrees of volatility, they have to figure out the cause of the volatility and eliminate it.
 Otherwise, they won't be able to predict when things will be done with confidence—and the PMs won't be able to plan.

-## Q: Why Don't We Estimate Bugs and Chores?
+## Q: Why Not Estimate Bugs and Chores?

 Velocity predicts when stories will be done.
 So why don't we estimate bugs and chores?
 Because if you do, you won't be able to rely on your velocity to predict when stories will be done anymore.